hackrobotman/SubnauticaNitrox-2.0/README.md

 11. Look for the line processStartInfo.FileName = "steam://rungameid/14899496267188011008"
 12. Right-click on the line and click "edit method."
 12. Replace what's in quotes with what you copied in step 7.

+You should also update path.txt with your path to the Subnautica install directory, but this can also be done from the launcher options menu, as far as I know.

 Now you should be good to go!
 Have fun playing with your friends, even if they have pirated copies, and remember, support the developers!

 Sunrunner is a bitch.